scriptPilot/app-framework/DOCUMENTATION.md

 ## Statusbar modification

-The statusbar in native and homescreen Apps could be modified from any component after Framework7 initialization.
+The statusbar could be modified in native and homescreen Apps.

 ```
 {
-  watch: {
-    f7Ready: function () {
+  created: function () {
-      this.$root.statusbarTextColor = 'white'           // allowed are 'black' and 'white'
+    this.$root.statusbarTextColor = 'white'           // allowed are 'black' and 'white' (native iOS Apps only)
     this.$root.statusbarBackgroundColor = '#3f51b5'   // allowed are hex color codes
     this.$root.statusbarVisibility = true             // allowed are 'true' and 'false'
   }
 }
-}
 ```

-On iOS homesceen Apps, the statusbar text color is allways white.

 ## Hooks